devonjones/openforge-tutorials/sets/paints.md

 * Purchase starting place: [Citadel Base Paint Set](https://amzn.to/2IkBaqD) (11 paints, 1 brush for $40.08) to try them out.
 For a few more paints, you can get the [Citadel Layer Paint Set](https://amzn.to/2KpxNBB) (20 paints, 1 brush for $66.56)
 * Finish: Satin

 Citadel has significant drawbacks.
 First it comes in paint pots, which means you will waste or ruin more paint from drying out than brands that come in dropper bottles.
 Second, per ounce it's one of the most expensive paints on the market.
-Third, citadel has one of the lowest pigment counts of any of the major miniature paint brands.
+Third, citadel has one of the lowest pigment densities of any of the major miniature paint brands.
 This means when you thin it, it will break faster than other paints.
 It also means that it is more likely to go on gloppy.

 ## Other paint lines